-Rangefinders have multiple different uses, for example, for hunting, archery, golfing, etc. However, this review is specifically designed for the rangefinders designed for hunting.
-Make sure that you buy the one that’s made to meet your hunting needs.
+Rangefinders have multiple different uses, for example, hunting, archery, golfing, etc. However, this review is specifically for the hunting rangefinder.
+Make sure that you buy the one that’s made to meet your needs for hunting.

-If you’re into traditional hunting then a rangefinder with 800-yards will suffice.
+If you’re into traditional hunting, then a rangefinder with 800-yards will suffice.
 However, for bow hunting 500-yards is good enough.
-We have included multiple rangefinders that have a range over 1000-yards which are excellent if you’re into long-range hunting.
+We have included multiple rangefinders that have a range of over 1000-yards which are excellent if you’re into long-range hunting.

-When you’re hunting from a tree stand, the angle shot changes the distance and if you don’t compensate for that angle then you’ll get the wrong range.
-It’s important that the rangefinder is able to calculate the incline/decline of the terrain so that you can obtain an accurate measurement of the range.
+When you’re hunting from a tree stand, the angle shot changes the distance, and if you don’t compensate for that angle, then you’ll get the wrong range.
+It is necessary to determine that the rangefinder can calculate the incline/decline of the terrain so that you can obtain an accurate measurement of the range

 Design and Build-quality

-When it comes about rangefinders, the compact the size, the better.
-It’s important that it has a good build quality with outstanding durability as hunting expeditions are rough and you’ll be carrying it around on different kinds of terrains.
+When it comes to rangefinders, the more compact the size, the better, additionally, it must have a good build quality with outstanding durability as hunting expeditions are rough and you’ll be carrying it around on different kinds of terrains.

 Ease of Use

 Having a device with critical features and usage procedure is nothing but a nuisance.
-Make sure the device you opt for have simple features and preferably one-touch operation as that will enable you to take measurements fast and without any complication.
+Make sure the device you opt for has simple features and preferably one-touch operation as that will enable you to take measurements fast and without any complications.

-If you’re tech-savvy and you prefer multiple different specs then that’s absolutely alright.
-However, a device that’s easy to use make your work a lot simpler and make your hunting experience smoother.
+If you’re tech-savvy and you prefer multiple different specs, then that’s absolutely alright.
+However, a device that’s easy to use makes your work a lot simpler and makes your hunting experience smoother.

 Rangefinders usually come with long battery life.
 They mostly come with CR2, 9-volt, or 3-volt batteries.
-The 9-volt batteries are easier to find and even if you run out of batteries during your hunting expedition, you can easily avail them from your nearest gas station.
+The 9-volt cells are easier to find, and even if you run out of batteries during your hunting expedition, you can easily avail them from your nearest gas station.